Cloud-Automation-Portfolio/cloud-monitoring-automation/README.md

-# Cloud Monitoring Automation Lab – AWS, Azure, AKS, Prometheus & Grafana.
+# Monitoring Automation Lab – AWS, Azure, AKS, Prometheus & Grafana.

 Automated lab to provision, monitor, and alert on AWS, Azure and Kubernetes workloads using **Terraform**, **CloudWatch**, **Azure Monitor**, **Prometheus** and **Grafana**.